 - Effective cover letters are short and concise, no longer than four or five paragraphs.
 The cover letter should be formatted like a business letter and not exceed one page in length.

 - Always end the cover letter with “Sincerely” and your name.
 If sending a hard copy, be sure to actually sign the letter.

-- If you do not receive a response within seven to fourteen days, you may follow up with a phone call or a note expressing your interest, unless the job posting indicated that you should not contact the employer.
+- If you do not receive a response within seven to fourteen days, you may follow up with a phone call or an email expressing your interest, unless the job posting indicated that you should not contact the employer.